Alfresco/alfresco-ansible-deployment/docs/deployment-guide.md

 # Deployment Guide

-This page describes how to deploy the Alfresco Content Services (ACS) using Ansible.
+This page describes how to deploy Alfresco Content Services (ACS) 6.2.x using Ansible.

 The system deployed is shown in the diagram below.